cziter15/ksIotFrameworkLib/README.md

 ![image](https://github.com/user-attachments/assets/d23e7245-659c-4639-a86e-5ac5bef78a43)

-## 🚀 Introduction
+## 🌟 Introduction

+**`ksIotFrameworkLib`** is an **Arduino-based C++ framework** designed for **ESP32 and ESP8266** microcontrollers.

+The library takes care of the usual IoT boilerplate for you - from first-time Wi-Fi provisioning with a captive portal, to reliable MQTT publishing with robust reconnection.
+It also provides a built-in **web portal** local device configuration, over-the-air firmware updates, live status monitoring & console access.

+By handling these repetitive foundations, `ksIotFrameworkLib` lets you concentrate on the unique logic of your smart sensors, controllers, or DIY automations - without needing to reinvent connectivity or configuration layers every time.

 ### 📜 Motivation

-- The goal of this project is to create a solid starting point for development of applications targeting Espressif microcontrollers.
+- Create a **solid starting point** for developing applications targeting Espressif microcontrollers.
-- This project aims to streamline the process of copying and modifying source code for different devices.
+- **Streamline** the process of adapting and reusing code across multiple devices.
-- I wanted to apply DRY pattern for my DYI devices, by integrating all common components into a simple library.
+- Apply the **DRY principle** (Don't Repeat Yourself) to DIY IoT projects by consolidating common functionality into a simple, reusable library.

-### 🚀 Possible use cases
+### 🚀 Possible Use Cases

-- IoT devices of any kind
+- IoT devices of all kinds
-- Telemetry (send sensor or status data)
+- Telemetry systems (sending sensor data, device statuses)
-- Remote control (switch devices, send commands)
+- Remote control applications (switching devices, executing commands)
 - Smart home automations

-> The library is not limited to these use cases and is architected to support a broad spectrum of IoT applications.
-> One of my personal implementations involves remote control of a heating boiler, seamlessly integrated with Home Assistant through MQTT.
-> I have devices running continuously for months without any interruptions, demonstrating the library’s reliability and stability in real-world deployments.
+> 💡 The library is not limited to these examples - it’s designed to support a wide range of IoT projects.
+For instance, one of my personal implementations involves remotely controlling a heating boiler, fully integrated with Home Assistant via MQTT.
+I have devices running **continuously for months without interruptions**, demonstrating the library’s stability and reliability in real-world deployments.

 ### 📚 Documentation